 With a chest contusion to go along with his damaged hand, Tyson was in no shape to face Frank Bruno on October 22.
 The fight was cancelled, and Tyson spent the rest of the year idle, something his original brain trust would never have allowed.
 The discipline of multiple training camps per year kept Tyson focused and out of trouble.
 Now, however, he was determined to commune with his dark side.
 Without Cus D’Amato and Jim Jacobs, who had both died recently, Tyson began to regress.
 The short leash Jacobs tried to keep him on was gone, and Tyson was free to run wild.
 During the turbulent summer of 1988, Tyson went from edgy sports personality to full-on boor, a joyless hedonist whose dissolution seemed to be an end in itself.
 His extracurricular brawl with Mitch Green was merely a symptom of his growing delirium.
 Although he was the youngest heavyweight titlist in history, a sporting phenomenon who dominated the back pages and gossip columns, and yet he was as bleak as Caligula in an Albert Camus play.
 “I had everything I wanted,” Tyson wrote, “but I wasn’t happy within myself.
 The outside world wasn’t making me happy anymore.
 I didn’t know how to get it on the inside, because happiness, as I realised later, is an inside job.”

 Carlos Acevedo is the editor of Hannibal Boxing.
-This article has been adapted from his book Sporting Blood: Tales from the Dark Side of Boxing, to be released this month by Hamilcar Publications.
+This article has been adapted from his book Sporting Blood: Tales from the Dark Side of Boxing, released by Hamilcar Publications.